ssd1212/LostWallets/README.md

 **How do you have so many wallets?**</br>

-Jacks were presented to me by various hunters for 25% of the amount of the find.</br>
+Wallets were presented to me by various hunters for 25% of the amount of the find.</br>
 Hunters received wallet.dat by exchanging with other hunters.<hr>

 **Any passwords hints?**</br>